 Wonder of the Seas vs Odyssey of the Seas

-The Royal Caribbean Wonder of the Seas is a fairly new ship, being built in 2022.
+The Royal Caribbean Wonder of the Seas was built in 2022.
 The Wonder of the Seas has quite a few upgrades from its Oasis-class siblings such as a new suite neighborhood, a fully enclosed Solarium, an outdoor bar called The Vue, and an outdoor kid's play area.
 It's 1 year newer than the Odyssey of the Seas, which was built in 2021.

 Comparison Overview